 Section U: Activities of extraterritorial organisations and bodies

-Some of the trade classifications in these sections are self-explanatory and quite niche, such as ‘Manufacture of wallpaper’.
-Some are quite broad, like ‘Other cleaning services’.
-Others are downright intriguing, such as ‘Space transport’.Tax rates and allowances for limited company directors
+Some of the trade classifications in these sections are self-explanatory and rather niche, such as ‘Manufacture of wallpaper’, whilst others are quite broad, like ‘Other cleaning services’.

 How many SIC codes can a company have?

 One Standard Industrial Classification code is usually sufficient for most companies, but you may select up to four SIC codes to describe the nature of your company’s business activities.
-This is not unusual for companies with more complex, specialised or unusual activities.s.
+This is not unusual for companies with complex, specialised, or varied trades.

 SIC codes for dormant and non-trading companies

-You must still provide a SIC code even if your company is dormant or non-trading.
+If your company is dormant or non-trading, you will still need to provide a SIC code.
 The SIC code for dormant companies is 99999.
 The SIC code for non-trading companies is 74990.

-If your company becomes dormant or non-trading after a period of activity, you should update the SIC code on the next confirmation statement.
+If your company becomes dormant or non-trading after a period of activity, you should update your SIC code on the next confirmation statement.

 Changing your company’s SIC code